Curious about AI-powered phone calls? You’re not the only one.

 On-demand call recording is what it sounds like: tapping a button on your phone, computer, or tablet to capture specific parts of a call.
 Automatic call recording removes the manual effort, automatically recording entire phone calls from pickup to hang-up.

-The next step is enabling AI-powered call summaries and transcripts, which provide searchable records for future reference.
-In OpenPhone, our AI model transcribes the audio, extracts valuable insights, and creates a summary of action items to help you prioritize next steps.
+The next step is enabling AI-powered call summaries and transcripts to create searchable records for future reference.
+In Quo, our AI model transcribes audio, extracts key insights, and summarizes action items to help you prioritize next steps.

 💡Related: How to legally record phone calls